Bijan-K/bijan-k/README.md

-Hi,

 Delighted to have you here.

 I'll keep it brief.
-I’m a software engineer with a passion for machines and experience in web and AI development.
+I’m a software engineer with a obsession for machines and experience in web and AI development.
 I'm a forward-thinking individual passionate about creating AI products that are both fun and useful.
 I also aim to research AI to further deepen my understanding and enhance its practical applications.

 > I am currently a prospective student seeking to continue my education aboard.